 An awakened passion in him suddenly extended to all mankind, including his wife and only the hardest heart could begrudge him such recklessness, as he hailed a taxi to take him uptown.
 At Central Park he leapt out, his heart opening to embrace traffic, fumes, frenzy, hurrying humanity and yes, even the soulless works of art nailed to the railings along Fifth Avenue.
 Insanely, he smelt orange blossom.
 It floated in from somewhere and in the garden of a restaurant, where he stopped to have a drink, the changing colour of Campari as the waiter added soda water seemed like a painting in the making.
 Back at the club for his farewells, he tipped lavishly and signed the visitors’ book in a swirling hand.

-Oonagh is bottling stemmed plums on the kitchen table and talking a mile a minute.
+Oonagh is talking a mile a minute.
 The Clancy fella has been and blasted the rocks on the bit of field beyond their garden, so they would soon have a larger vegetable patch and her best hen, one of the Rhode Islands, had gone missing.
 Ownie, their neighbour’s boy (a simpleton), had searched with her, high and low, calling and yodelling, but with no luck.
 Had he noticed the dahlias on the way in, and weren’t they a sight to see, their blaze outdoing all the other flowers in the various beds.
 She had to know what the actors were like, how rehearsals went and if the director had approved of the adaptation they had done.
 She said they because she too had a part in Vanya, consulting with him on the different drafts.
 At times they acted it out together in the winter evenings, donning hats or scarves or stoles to emulate this or that character.
 One evening, as a celebration, Ownie and his mother were invited over for a surprise performance and Ownie had sat rigid throughout.
 Afterwards, the mother asked if the drunk Dr Astrov in the play was modelled on their local doctor, while Ownie wept helplessly, asking why everyone in the story was so unhappy in love.

 ‘Did the two main actresses get on?’
 Oonagh is asking and suddenly Malachi is afraid, afraid of her wife’s antennae.